Uberspace/lab/source/guide_teamcity.rst

 ------
 First, we're going to download TeamCity and extract it.

-Change into your local bin folder.
-Then we're going to download the latest version (TeamCity-Download_ page) of the tgz archive and extract it.
+Download the latest version (TeamCity-Download_ page) of the tgz archive and extract it.
 Note that the download link on the page is actually a redirect.
 So instead of the link behind the button, use the direct link e.g.: ``https://download.jetbrains.com/teamcity/TeamCity-2020.1.5.tar.gz``.

 ::

- [isabell@stardust ~]$ cd ~/bin
- [isabell@stardust bin]$ wget -O teamcity.tgz https://download.jetbrains.com/teamcity/TeamCity-2020.1.5.tar.gz
+ [isabell@stardust ~]$ wget -O teamcity.tgz https://download.jetbrains.com/teamcity/TeamCity-2020.1.5.tar.gz
- [isabell@stardust bin]$ tar --gzip --extract --file=teamcity.tgz
+ [isabell@stardust ~]$ tar --gzip --extract --file=teamcity.tgz
- [isabell@stardust bin]$ rm teamcity.tgz
+ [isabell@stardust ~]$ rm teamcity.tgz
- [isabell@stardust bin]$
+ [isabell@stardust ~]$

 Step 2
 ------